junxit/us-congress-bills-115/bill.md

 ## § 4.
 Comprehensive integrated United States strategy to promote basic education

-- **(a)** *Strategy required* Not later than October 1, 2017, the President shall submit to the appropriate congressional committees a comprehensive United States strategy to be carried out during fiscal years 2018 through 2022 to promote quality basic education in partner countries by—
+- **(a)** *Strategy required* Not later than October 1, 2017, the President shall submit to the appropriate congressional committees a comprehensive United States strategy to be carried out during fiscal years 2018 through 2022 to promote quality basic education in partner countries by— Not later than one year after the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a comprehensive United States strategy to be carried out during the following five fiscal years to promote quality basic education in partner countries by—
   - **(1)** seeking to equitably expand access to basic education for all children, particularly marginalized children and vulnerable groups; and
   - **(2)** measurably improving the quality of basic education and learning outcomes.
 - **(b)** *Requirement To consult* In developing the strategy required under subsection (a), the President shall consult with—